MSI: Maximize Support-Set Information for Few-Shot Segmentation: Abstract

 \section{Abstract}

-FSS(Few-shot segmentation)~aims to segment a target class with a small number of labeled images (support Set).
-To extract information relevant to target class, a dominant approach in best performing FSS baselines removes background features using support mask.
-We observe that this support mask presents an information bottleneck in several challenging FSS cases e.g., for small targets and/or inaccurate target boundaries.
-To this end, we present a novel method (MSI), which maximizes the support-set information by exploiting two complementary source of features in generating super correlation maps.
-We validate the effectiveness of our approach by instantiating it into three recent and strong FSS baselines.
-Experimental results on several publicly available FSS benchmarks show that our proposed method consistently improves the performance by visible margins and allows faster convergence.
-Our codes and models will be publicly released.
+FSS~(Few-shot segmentation)~aims to segment a target class using a small number of labeled images (support set).
+To extract information relevant to the target class, a dominant approach in best performing FSS methods removes background features using a support mask.
+We observe that this feature excision through a limiting support mask introduces an information bottleneck in several challenging FSS cases, e.g., for small targets and/or inaccurate target boundaries.
+To this end, we present a novel method~(MSI), which maximizes the support-set information by exploiting two complementary sources of features to generate super correlation maps.
+We validate the effectiveness of our approach by instantiating it into three recent and strong FSS methods.
+Experimental results on several publicly available FSS benchmarks show that our proposed method consistently improves performance by visible margins and leads to faster convergence.
+Our code and trained models are available at: \url{https://github.com/moonsh/MSI-Maximize-Support-Set-Information}